 When you hear a word suited connectors, you think of cards anywhere from 65s to T9s.
 But technically following the rule, a suited connector is all cards from 32s up to AKs.
 In this article, when I will be mentioning suited connectors, I will be referring to lower suited connectors (below T9s) unless I explicitly say otherwise.
 With anything above that, you should be doing fine already and making a substantial profit.
 I will not just explain to you how you should play them and when not to.
 Moreover, I will show you my graph of playing them from different positions.

-Suited connectors: are they worth playing?
 Suited connectors are a decent hand to play when you’ve got elements like position, number of players, and stack size working in your favor.
 If played correctly, suited connectors yield valuable returns, but when misplayed, it is sure to cost you.

 Many players fold this hand because they don’t think it’s profitable, whereas adding it to their playable hands will help boost their range and winrate.
 Playing them means you can also credibly represent a hand on lower boards and not just give up.